-According to the Florida Chamber of Commerce and the Florida Chamber Foundation, Florida's hospitality industry helps foster the employability skills ("soft skills") attractive to most employers.25

-One of the goals to improve Florida's talent pipeline delineated in the Florida Chamber Foundation's Florida 2030: The Blueprint to Secure Florida's Future is "80 percent of Florida's workforce has essential employability skills,"26 skills that many workers hone while working in the hospitality/ tourism industry.
-And according to the U.S. Travel Association, two out of five workers that start their careers in hospitality end up earning six figures.27 The tourism industry gives Florida's citizens a foot in the door, invests in their training, and then gives them the opportunity to learn the essential skills that can advance their careers.
+According to the Florida Chamber of Commerce and the Florida Chamber Foundation, Florida's hospitality industry helps foster the employability skills ("soft skills") attractive to most employers.
+30 has essential employability skills,"31 skills that many workers hone while working in the hospitality/ tourism industry.
+And according to the U.S. Travel Association, two out of five workers that start their careers in hospitality end up earning six figures.32 The tourism industry gives Florida's citizens a foot in the door, invests in their training, and then gives them the opportunity to learn the essential skills that can advance their careers.